 - Why do I not like these tasks?

 - What tasks don’t cause me to procrastinate?

 Tips to Stop Procrastination

-- Be Accountable: Tell someone what you are going to do so you feel more pressure to do it
+- Be Accountable: Tell someone what you will do by when, so you feel some pressure to do it.

-- Just Do It: Stop making excuses and just make yourself get on with the task.
+- Just Do It: As Nike says, just do it.
+Stop making excuses and get on with the task.

-If it helps you get things done use a reward to motivate yourself.
-Over time you will find that you don’t need a reward.
-The feeling of accomplishment will be a big enough reward to in itself.
-This can keep procrastination at bay.
+If it helps, use a reward initially to motivate yourself.
+Once you break the procrastination habit, you won’t need a reward.
+The satisfaction of getting things done is a big enough motivator to keep doing it.